Twanthain and Twanthainese

 30. Kay(f)bop(t): 0.0000286%

-National languages: Twanthainese and Spanish.
+National languages: Twanthainese, Sissinese, and Spanish.
 The difference in status between these and the "working" languages, below, is nil in practice, and it is mostly only a ceremonial distinction.

 Most practiced religions: